BlueStar03/destiny-saga/elements.md

 ---

 Before Threa, Fire and Wind saw each other as rivals.
 Earth had a crush on Water, but Water paid him no mind.
 During the creation of Threa, Fire and Wind worked together, as did Earth and Water.
 From their work, each couple enjoyed ech others company.
-From this, emerged Ice and Lightning.
+From this, emerged two new elements: Ice and Lightning.

 ---